mariadb-corporation/MaxScale/Documentation/Protocols/Mongo.md

     await client.connect();
     const database = client.db("mydb");
     const movies = database.collection("movies");
-    // Query for a movie that has the title 'The Room' const query = { title: "Apocalypse Now" };
+    // Query for a movie that has the title 'Apocalypse Now' const query = { title: "Apocalypse Now" };
     const options = {
       // Include only the 'director' field in the returned document
       projection: { _id: 0, director: 1 },
     };
     const movie = await movies.findOne(query, options);
-    // since this method returns the matched document, not a cursor, print it directly console.log(movie);
+    // Returns a document and not a cursor, so print directly. console.log(movie);
   } finally {
     await client.close();